Tormented (2009 Salvadorean film)

-Tormented (Atormentada in Spanish) is a computer animated short film written and directed by Sergio Rosa.
+Tormented (Atormentada in Spanish) is an animated short film written and directed by Sergio Rosa.
 Produced by El Salvador-based Do Studio, it was projected in select theaters as part of the Film and TV Workshop by Escuela de Comunicaciones Mónica Herrera in November 2009.
-The short film is considered to be the first professional computer animated ever produced in El Salvador, and part of the emerging salvadorean film industry.
+The short film is considered to be the first professional computer-animated film ever produced in El Salvador, and part of the emerging salvadorean film industry.

 Plot

 The film opens with Mariana, a young lady in her early 20s.
 Mariana is coming home when her car breaks down, so she goes to a nearby to ask for help.
 A strange-looking lady opens the door and, not completely understanding what she is saying, lets her in.
 While they are inside, the woman acts completely cold and robotic, and asks Mariana to wait in a small living room till her husband arrives.

 She waits there for a long time.
 The man finally arrives and while he is asking her about her problem they hear an argument between the woman and her daughter upstairs.
 He offers to go outside and see if they can find a solution for her problem, and when they are near the door he asks her to go ahead since he has to go get his tools first.
 As soon as Mariana grabs the door knob, she hears a strange noise, and the house starts to change.
 The lights go out, the walls burn down quickly and a lot of the furniture disappears.
 At the end, a big plank drops and hits Mariana in the face.